Ceelog/phpdoc-en/src/language/oop5/basic.md

 ### ::class

-Since PHP 5.5, the *class* keyword is also used for class name resolution.
+The *class* keyword is also used for class name resolution.
 You can get a string containing the fully qualified name of the *ClassName* class by using *ClassName::class*.
 This is particularly useful with
 <a href="/language/namespaces.html" class="link">namespaced</a> classes.

 **Example \#10 Class name resolution**